MIkumikumi0116/Cities-Skyline-Emulator/Api_definition.md

 Construct a specified building at the designated location and orientation.
 - request parameter
   - action: string, "Create_Building"
-  - pox_x: int, x coordinate of the building
+  - pox_x: float, x coordinate of the building
-  - pox_z: int, z coordinate of the building
+  - pox_z: float, ~
   - angle: float, building orientation expressed in radians
   - prefab_id: int, prefab id of building to be built, check Building Prefab Table for detail
 - response parameter